ydz-one/Kukuoke/README.md

 We did not use any external graphical assets to make this app.
 Thanks to our talented teammate Olivia, we were able to get our own amazing logo, icons, and illustrations!

-**Please note that because this app was made in the span of 36 hours, the code may not be well documented or clean, and not all features work perfectly.** That being said, bear with us, and enjoy the pretty pictures! :)
+**Please note that because this app was made in the span of 36 hours, the code may not be well documented or clean, and not all features work perfectly.** That being said, please bear with us for now and enjoy the pretty interface!
+We will improve the code in the upcoming weeks/months.

 <p align="center">
   <img src="https://raw.githubusercontent.com/zyud/Kukuoke/master/graphics/screenshots1-white-fixed.png" width="600"/>